Wisconsin Income Tax Calculator

 Is Wisconsin a high-tax state?

 Wisconsin is generally considered a moderate-to-high-tax state.
 Its 7.65% top income tax rate is among the higher rates in the Midwest.
-Wisconsin also has a 5% state sales tax (municipalities can add more), and property taxes that are above the national average.
-However, Wisconsin's income tax brackets are fairly wide for the middle brackets, meaning the 5.3% rate applies across a broad range of middle-class incomes.
-The combination of income, property, and sales tax places Wisconsin's overall state and local tax burden above the national average.
+Wisconsin also has a 5% state sales tax (many counties add 0.5%, and the City of Milwaukee adds more), and property taxes above the national average.
+The 5.3% rate applies across a broad range of middle-class incomes.

 What is Wisconsin's top income tax rate, and when does it apply?